Experience-Monks/jam3-lesson-chrome-dev-tools/README.md

 This is a lesson on how we use Chrome Dev Tools in Jam3.
 Dev Tools provide a nice way of debugging your code and make things happen easier.

 ##How to work with Dev Tools?
+To open dev tools you have to click Cmd + Alt + I (on OSX) or F12, Ctrl + Shift + I (on Windows), or if you want to open with the data of an special element just right click on it and select 'Inspect Element'

 ###Elements
 Elemets panel allow you to inspect and live edition in the HTML and CSS of a web page.
 This is how this panel looks: